 Learnings from the Kaiser Permanente Model:

 Integration and Innovation in Health Care

 Learnings from the Kaiser Permanente Model (LKPM) is an interactive educational program open to health care leaders from around the world.
 Registration for the April 2018 program has closed.
 If you’d like to be on the waiting list, please contact us.
-The next three-day program open to 30 registrants will take place on April 16 to 18, 2018.
+The next three-day program open to 30 delegates will take place on April 16 to 18, 2018.
 Registration is open and is first-come, first-served.
-Please follow this link to register online.
+Follow this link to register online.

-A customized program lasting two to three days may be developed for 10 to 20 participants from your company or country—for a fee of $2,600 per person for two days or $3,600 per person for three days.
-Customized one-day programs for 10 to 20 people are available for a flat fee of $12,000.
-Please contact Molly Porter for more information.
+A customized two- or three-day program can be arranged for 10 to 20 participants from your company or country—for a fee of $2,600 per person for two days, or $3,600 per person for three days.
+A one-day program for 10 to 20 people can be arranged for a flat fee of $12,000 in the San Francisco Bay Area.
+(Southern California or Washington, D.C. fees are slightly higher.)

-In Washington, D.C., LKPM includes tours of the Center for Total Health and the Capitol Hill Medical Center.
-In the San Francisco Bay Area, LKPM includes sessions at Kaiser Permanente’s program offices in Oakland and a tour of a Kaiser Permanente medical center with a hospital.
+In the San Francisco Bay Area, the program includes sessions at Kaiser Permanente’s program offices in Oakland and a tour of a Kaiser Permanente medical center with a hospital.
+In Washington, D.C., the program includes tours of the Center for Total Health and the Capitol Hill Medical Center.

 We have an extensive network of professionals who serve as the speakers for our educational programs and are available to conduct in-country seminars or presentations.